sontx/letrun/README.md

 - Define an absolute path to the task file.
 - Define a relative path to the task file.
-- Define a task name, the CLI tool will look up in the custom tasks directory (default is `tasks` directory).
+- Define a task name, the CLI tool will append with `.js` extension and look up in the tasks directory (default is `tasks` directory).

-> More details about look up custom tasks can be found in the [Task Invoker](#task-invoker) plugin.
+> More details about look up custom tasks can be found in the [Task Invoker](docs/plugin/task-invoker.md) plugin.

 This is an example of a task that refers to a custom task: